Scuubii/KOGC/hardware.md

 When talking about moue polling rate you have to factor in A LOT of differnt things, as a rule of thumb, 1000hz is fine, 8000hz is mostly a buzz-word and doesn't yet have any real world use cases, I wouldn't recommend using 8000 polling rate on any mouse (ESPECIALLY if it's WIRELESS), if you really want to use a higher polling rate, use 2000hz.

 As for mouse skates, just go for high quality aftermarket PTFE skates (not valid if you're using a GLASS mousepad, only on cloth), I don't have enough experience to give recommendations, go look into Boardzy's youtube channel, he makes the best mouse / mousepad / mouse skates content on Earth

+## Deviations

+I'll also be taking a little detour to talk about **deviations**, this can be influenced by just about everything, but it goes up exponentially with polling rate, sometimes, most times, just running the highest isn't the best alternative, running a lower polling rate means a lower standard deviation, this can result in better feeling input that's closer to what you'd expect from a real-life movement.

+This can be tested with this program: [Mouse Tester](https://github.com/microe1/MouseTester) by Microe1